lbcb-sci/RNAseqEval/doc/RNAseqEval.md

 - Internal _hit_ (or overlapped) exons must exactly match the alignment.
 - The alignment must match the end of the first exon in the _hit map_ and it must match the start of the last exon in the _hit map_.

+_Best_match_annotation_, or the annotation with which the alignment will be compared, is determined based on the number of nucleotide bases from allignment which fall inside and outside the annotation.
+First, all candidate annotations are determined, i.e. all annotation that overlap with the alignment.
+For each annotation, a score is calculated by adding the number of bases that fall within the annotation and subtracting the number of bases that fall outside the annotation.
+The annotation with the highest score is chosen as the _best_match_annotation_.
+Old scoring algorithm only took into account the number of bases falling inside an annotation and can be used by setting the parameter --old_bma_calc.

 The script works in multiple threads and will spawn one thread for each cromosome and strand, and will examine anotations and alignments that strand and chromosome, thus significantly speeding up the analysis.

 __IMPORTANT:__ When making calculations, an error of 5 bases is premitted.
 Similarly, for an overlap to be valid it has to be at least 5 bases.
 This can be altered by setting appropriate parameters when running the script.